codegouvfr/sill-docs/setting-up-a-development-environment.md

+## Defining the sill-api parameter

+There are two way to provide the parameter required to run `sill-api`.
+You can either sourcing environement variables or edit the `.env.local.sh` file.

+### Option 1: Sourcing environement variables

-Makes sur to put the name of your SSH key and the private key (generated when you created the sill-data repo) in your `~/.bash_profile` example:
+Makes sure to put the name of your SSH key and the private key (generated when you created the sill-data repo) in your `~/.bash_profile` example:

 ```
 export SILL_KEYCLOAK_URL=https://auth.code.gouv.fr/auth